TomBener/quarto-cn-tools/README.md

 you can write your academic papers in Markdown, and convert them into various formats like Word, HTML, LaTeX, PDF, and ePub via Quarto with ease.

+## Features

+- **Render Multiple Formats**: Render DOCX, HTML, PDF, ePub, and Reveal.js slides at once with the same source file, and PDF can be customized for print or with watermark.
+- **Localize Chinese Bibliographies**: Change `et al.` to `等` and other English localization strings to Chinese in citations and references, both author-date and numeric styles are supported.
+- **Sort Chinese Bibliographies**: Sort Chinese bibliographies by Pinyin, and can be customized to sort Chinese entries first or last.
+- **Correct Chinese Quotes**: Tweak Chinese quotes for sophisticated typesetting.
+- **Correct Spaces**: Improve copywriting, correct spaces, words, and punctuations between CJK (Chinese, Japanese, Korean).
+- **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibLaTeX file.

 ## Prerequisites

 - [Quarto](https://quarto.org), with [Pandoc](https://pandoc.org) included, and